scds/intro-regex/lessons/lesson1.md

 {: .no_toc}
 # Lesson 1 - Basic Syntax and Character Matching

-In this lesson, you will learn about how to use RegEx as a basic text searching tool, as well as some of the metacharacters it provides to do some more advanced searches.
+In this lesson, you will learn about how to use RegEx as a basic text searching tool, as well as some of the metacharacters it provides to be able to do some more advanced searches.

 <!-- This is your table of contents.
 You don't need to touch it, it automatically creates it when you add or remove headers.
 If you do not want a header to be included, put {: .no_toc } above the header line, as you can see above with Lesson 1 - Lesson Name.
 Make sure that there's also an empty line above {: .no_toc }...
 Markdown is picky about this :( -->
 <details markdown="block" class="toc">